agraf/rpi-instsd/README.md

 can either directly install a distribution from the network or using a USB stick.

+## Build requirements

+You need the following packages on your host:

+* Cross compilers for ARM and AArch64
+* xz development packages (zypper in xz-devel)
+* dtc (zypper in dtc)
+* kpartx (zypper in kpartx)

+For most of them, the script will warn you if the prerequisite is not met.

 ## Building

 This command will give you a working sd.raw image which can then be